Rohan-A-R/govt-job-portal/README.md

 ---

 ## Future Plans

-- Integration with PostgreSQL for better database management.
+- **PostgreSQL Integration**: Improve database management with PostgreSQL.
-- AI-based job and service recommendations for personalized user experiences.
+- **AI-Based Recommendations**: Add personalized job and service recommendations.
-- User authentication for saved jobs and alerts.
+- **User Authentication**: Enable users to save jobs and set alerts for updates.

 ---

 ## Contributing

-Feel free to contribute to this project by submitting a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are welcome!
+Feel free to submit a pull request.
+For major changes, please open an issue first to discuss your suggestions.

 ---

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the LICENSE file for more details.

 ---